jskvara/pwa-workshop/README.md

 ## Step 3 - Service worker

-Adding new pages is really easy.
-At first we need to update `app/routing.html` file and add new route:
+> In this step we add a service worker to our application

+Update file `js/main.js` and add the following code:

 ```js
 if ('serviceWorker' in navigator) {